groundhoggwp/groundhogg/README.txt

 == Changelog ==

 = 3.7.5 (2025-02-10) =
-* ADDED New event arguments API which will enable unique arguments to be associated with individual funnel (and other) events.
-This is VERY COOL!
-It paves the way for better handling of automation for related objects like orders, deals, and companies.
 * ADDED The **Pass-through** setting for benchmarks to allow contacts to pass through them even without matching conditions.
 * ADDED Additional bulk actions in the event logs tables.
 * IMPROVED The Cron Job Setup page with additional instructions and a new layout.